Pigmentation Removal

 pigmentation image Cheshire treatment laser

-There are many types of pigmentation with lots of different causes; some can be treated more easily than others.
+There are many types of pigmentation, with many different causes; some can be treated more easily than others.
 At Cheshire Lasers, we also have many different treatments that can help you.

 The way we treat your pigmentation is based on: